Early History of San Ysidro Health

 In early 1969, three of the Founding Mothers found their way to Dr. Ruth Covell, who was then the Assistant to the Dean of University of California San Diego’s (UCSD) School of Medicine in La Jolla, California.
 Dr. Covell, a current San Ysidro Health Board Member, was familiar with funding sources for such projects and was drawn to the Founding Mothers vision, passion and conviction.
 Despite language differences, Dr. Covell and the Founding Mothers developed a plan of action.
 From the beginning, the objective was to deliver medical services as well as provide jobs within the community and inspire young people to seek health careers.

-In 1969, San Ysidro Health’s Founding Mothers came together with a common mission that would set the tone for health and well-being in their community for generations to come.
 La Casita opened its doors in August of 1969 at 223 Mesa Boulevard in San Ysidro, California.
 Approximately 40 patients per day were seen by three volunteer nurses and two physicians, two afternoons per week.
-And, the Founding Mothers’ commitment continued.
+The Founding Mothers’ commitment continued.
 They volunteered their time and met frequently with children in the community to discuss current and future growth.

 San Ysidro Health’s Founding Mothers formed el Club de Madres to help their children and people in the community find affordable and culturally-appropriate health care within their own neighborhoods.